What Are the Different Taxes When Selling a Home in Lincoln, Nebraska?

 - Property Tax Rebates: Selling a property in Lincoln?
 Check if you qualify for any property tax rebates that might reduce your costs.

-- Deferred Sales Trust Advantage: Look into a deferred sales trust to possibly delay capital gains tax when selling your home in Lincoln.
+- Deferred Sales Trust Advantage: Look into a deferred sales trust to delay capital gains tax when selling your home in Lincoln.

 - Foreign Homeownership Tax Implications: If you’re a foreign homeowner selling in Nebraska, there are specific tax criteria you should be aware of.